What is an online marketplace?

 With our API integration you are able to plug Veo straight in to your existing stock inventory management software, and keep track of all your stock levels, product listings, and sales across multiple channels.

-Do you accept International vendors?
+Do you accept International Brands?

-A few requirements for non-UK vendors are:
+A few requirements for non-UK Brands are:

 - all brand information and product descriptions should be in English

-If you are an overseas vendor looking to join Veo please feel free to complete the ‘Expression of Interest’ Form at the top of this page to get started, and we will get in touch with more details.
+If you are an overseas Brand looking to join Veo please feel free to complete the ‘Expression of Interest’ Form at the top of this page to get started, and we will get in touch with more details.